 If you’re thinking of building a new gaming rig, there are two words that you would have read and heard repeatedly.
 CPU and GPU.

 GPU (Graphics Processing Unit) is vital for gaming.
 In simple terms, it’s a chip that helps display things on your screen.
-Graphics, animations, videos — anything that’s displayed in a game is directly controlled by the GPU.
+Graphics, animations, videos — the GPU controls anything displayed in a game.
 So, it’s quite apparent that getting the best gaming GPU is very important.

-However, that leaves us with a question regarding exactly what does a CPU do for gaming.
+However, that leaves us with a question regarding precisely what a CPU does for gaming.

 Defining the role of a CPU isn’t that simple.
 So, we thought we’d clear things up a bit for you. 🎮 ✨